 The Company has recently completed a U.A.V. (drone) LIDAR survey on the Deep Fox property; data interpretation and a report are in progress.
 The results of this survey will produce a Digital Terrain Surface for the Deep Fox property that will allow better definition of the resource estimate; some inferred resources mentioned above should be upgraded to indicated resources.

-A U.A.V. survey has also been recently completed on the Deep Fox Project.
 The results of this survey are expected in the near future and will help to outline near surface mineralization and to direct subsequent drill programs.